 John is a former Primary school teacher at Clydach Primary School near Abergavenny and former head teacher at Emmanuel Christian School, Abercarn.
 He worships at Penylan Baptist Church, Newport, where he leads Bible Study, and preaches about twice a month, although he was brought up in the Open Brethren, at Nant Coch Church, Newport.
 He is married to Lorna, who also assists with HHI functions.

 Prior to teaching John was in a scientific capacity as quality control, research and development chemist.
 He has known Ron Prosser since about 1970 and has been involved with HHI from 2001 – 2002, when Ron asked him to help with the IT work in the office.
 Since then John has become the Webmaster and also the database manager.
 He is a member of the Trustees and Management committees, and, as with the other members of the Trustees and Management committees, helps out in whatever way is required.

 Edmund first heard about HHI when Ron Prosser was raising money to provide a doctor and medicines for the clinic at Mpongwe.
 Then in 2000 he was asked to become a trustee, and he has maintained this role ever since.
 His involvement with HHI has gradually increased since then.
 In 2007 he went out to India with Ron and some others for the first time; this turned out to be a turning point for Edmund – he fell in love with the country and its people.
 Ron asked him to take over responsibility for HHI’s work in India, which he was very happy to do.
 Finally, in 2010, Edmund was elected chairman of the trustees when Ron retired.

-Edmund is married and has three teenage sons.
-He works at the UK Intellectual Property Office in Newport, examining patent applications.
+Edmund is married and has three adult sons.
+He is retired (he used to work at the UK Intellectual Property Office in Newport, examining patent applications).
 In his spare time he is on the leadership team of Nant Coch church in Newport; leading a Bible Study group and preaching occasionally.
-He is also a trustee of Nant Coch and Cwtch Ministries.
+He is also chair of trustees of Nant Coch.
 Edmund enjoys listening to classical music, reading, DIY and watching aircraft.